RisingStack/docker-node/README.md

 Regarding the tags:

 * `vX.Y.Z` stands for the Node.js version which ships with the given image
-* `latest` stands for the latest LTS Node.js version

 You can find all the images and tags on the [RisingStack Docker Hub](https://hub.docker.com/r/risingstack).